This Malaysian style Pickled Papaya is usually eaten as a snack or appetizer. It is…

 Can’t find young ginger?
-Use old ginger to make this piquant Pickled Ginger.
+Make Pickled Ginger using old ginger.
 Great with strongly flavored foods and much better than the store bought stuff.

 Confinement and Ginger